 The Hakata Gion Yamakasa is one of Japan's most exciting festivals.
 Teams of men race the yamakasa, which are vibrantly decorated one-ton floats.
-Almost one million spectators gather to watch this classic annual festival, which is centered around Kushida-jinja Shrine.
+Almost two million spectators gather to watch this classic annual festival, which is centered around Kushida-jinja Shrine.

 The festival is concentrated around the Kushida-jinja Shrine, but the race course covers much of the Hakata area .
 The intersection of Higashimachi-suji and Meiji-dori offers a great spot to watch the floats and their teams approaching from a distance.
 Meanwhile, the intersection of Showa-dori Street and Taihaku-dori Street allows each float to be seen twice as they race down the parallel streets.

 Seven teams compete in the race, each one representing the historic districts of Hakata : Higashi, Nakasu , Nishi, Chiyo, Ebisu, Doi, and Daikoku.
 Each team spends several months in the lead-up to the festival preparing their float and practicing for the race.

 Colored headbands, known as tenugui, distinguish the different roles of the participants.
 Red designates runners whose responsibility is to carry the float; red and white designates elders responsible for planning and logistics; lastly, blue and white designates elders responsible for the health and safety of the entire operation.